Content/Trigger Warning: Site contains mature topics, themes, images, and situations. (Hover over me for more Info)

 9600 BCE - 8000 BCE

-The Hal-Abdu culture, the progenitors of the Atlanteans, flourished around Göbekli Tepe, creating an enigmatic and spiritually rich society.
+The Hal-Abdu culture, the co-progenitors of the Atlanteans, flourished around Göbekli Tepe, creating an enigmatic and spiritually rich society.
 Rooted in the legacy of Shet's descendants, they carried forward the diluted knowledge from Adapa and Chavah, balancing advanced understanding with deep respect for nature and the divine.
 Göbekli Tepe, a site dating back to around 9600 BCE, is a testament to the ingenuity and spiritual devotion of the Hal-Abdu.
 This family unit lived at Göbekli Tepe for generations, making it their permanent home.
 The site features massive T-shaped pillars arranged in circular enclosures, adorned with intricate carvings of animals and abstract symbols.
 These pillars are believed to represent deities or ancestral spirits, central to the Hal-Abdu’s religious practices.
 The sheer scale and sophistication of the site suggest a highly organized society capable of mobilizing substantial resources and labor for its construction.
 While the Hal-Abdu resided at Göbekli Tepe, other tribes and communities visited the site periodically.
 These visitors came to trade, participate in religious ceremonies, and engage in social gatherings.
 This dynamic made Göbekli Tepe a vibrant center of cultural exchange and spiritual significance.
 The enclosures at Göbekli Tepe were likely used for major rituals, reflecting the Hal-Abdu's connection to both the natural world and the cosmos.
 Each structure's orientation and design may have held astronomical significance, further emphasizing their advanced understanding of celestial events.
 Descendants of Shet, the Hal-Abdu inherited a fragment of the profound knowledge from Adapa and Chavah's taste of the Tree of Knowledge.
 This inheritance manifested in their architectural prowess and spiritual insights, though it was a diluted form, not granting them omniscience.
 Their society was built around a deep respect for light and the natural world, viewing the sun as a central deity and a source of life and enlightenment.
-As the Hal-Abdu continued to develop their culture and expand their influence, they eventually evolved into the Atlantean civilization.
+As the Hal-Abdu continued to develop their culture and expand their influence, they eventually merged into the Post-Lemurian Atlantean civilization.
 Their descendants carried forward the advanced knowledge and spiritual practices of their ancestors, blending them with new ideas and technologies.
 The Hal-Abdu’s spiritual heritage, coupled with their architectural and societal advancements, set the stage for the Atlanteans to become pioneers of some of the most advanced technologies and philosophical doctrines ever known.
 Interestingly, the myths of the Anunnaki, ancient enlightened people, can be traced back to the descendants of the Hal-Abdu.
 In conjunction with the old gods (also part of the Anunnaki legends), the Hal-Abdu’s legacy and influence gave rise to these powerful mythological figures, intertwining their story with the fabric of ancient mythology as the mortal servants of these gods.
 The Hal-Abdu's legacy at Göbekli Tepe stands as a monumental symbol of their spiritual devotion and societal complexity.
 Through their generations of residence, rituals, and architectural feats, they forged a culture that balanced earthly existence with celestial aspirations, setting the stage for the future Atlanteans and influencing the myths that would shape human history.

 Culture